alexjobe/fullstack-laptop-checkout/README.txt

 	https://www.christianengvall.se/electron-packager-tutorial/

 After you create an executable with Electron Packager, you do not need to install NodeJS.
-The only set-up required is installing MongoDB, either locally or on a server.
+The only set-up required is installing MongoDB, either locally or on a server (make sure the connection is specified *before* creating the executable.)

 To disable Electron, open package.json and change "main" to "app.js", and "start" to "node ."
 Then connect to localhost:8080 in a browser.
 Alternatively, just type “node app.js”.
 This is required if